amberframework/docs/guides/models/jennifer/README.md

 shards update
 ```

-This command will begin installing Jennifer and it's associated dependencies into your Amber project.
+This command will begin installing Jennifer and its associated dependencies into your Amber project.

 ### Setup your database information
 Once Jennifer is up an running as a dependency in your project, you will need to create a new database configuration.
 Inside of your project's `config` directory create a new file called `config/database.yml` and fill in the code snippet below: